carmencchow/cyclistic_casestudy/README.md

 ![ride_day](https://github.com/user-attachments/assets/7350ed00-04a7-4482-94ec-4a0c79c907c3)

-In addition to an uptick in the number of casual riders on weekends, these rides are also <i>longer</i> than the ones on weekdays.
-For casual riders, the average ride time from Monday to Friday was 22.18 minutes and on weekends it was 27.75 minutes.
-For member riders, ride times are fairly consistent from Monday to Friday, averaging 12.19 minutes per ride.
-On the weekend, there's only a slight increase in length, averaging 14.23 minutes per ride.
-Over 12 months, casual riders logged 11,896.32 hours than their member counterparts on Sundays, the day that saw the longest average ride time from both groups.
+In addition to an uptick in the number of casual riders on weekends, casual riders tend to take <i>longer</i> rides.
+The average ride time from Monday to Friday was 22.18 minutes while on weekends it increased to 27.75 minutes.
+For member riders, ride times remained fairly consistent from Monday to Friday, averaging 12.19 minutes per ride.
+On weekends, there was only a slight increase, with an average ride time of 14.23 minutes.
+Over 12 months, casual riders logged 11,896.32 more hours than their member counterparts on Sundays, the day with the longest average ride time for both groups.

 ![ride_time (1)](https://github.com/user-attachments/assets/838d5c30-ed62-40e8-96c4-25eb51858f63)